hendrikcech/tent-request/README.md

 	client.update(id[, parentHashString || fullParentObject][, callback])

 Parents can be also set in the same form with a dedicated function.
-Calling this function multiple times, adds the new parents.

 		.parents(parentHashString || fullParentObject)

 All setters of the `create` function expect `publishedAt` can be used here too.
 Additionally these setters are available.

-		.versionPublishedAt(Number)
-		.versionMessage(String)
+		.versionPublishedAt(1373643809000)
+		.versionMessage('Awesome shiny new version.')

 ### .delete
 This function can be used to delete specific posts.
 The `id` parameter is required.

 	client.delete(id[, callback])
-		.version(String) // only delete a specific version .createDeletePost(Boolean)
+		.version('as8df89asdf76asdf9') // only delete a specific version .createDeletePost(false)

-### todo
-- implement getting and posting attachments
+# test
+Duplicate `test/config.json.template`, rename the file to `config.json` and populate it.
+Then do

+	npm test

+to run the tests.

-## license
+# license
 This software is released under the MIT license:

 Permission is hereby granted, free of charge, to any person obtaining a copy of